johnalison/obsidian-notes/Journal/14 April 2025 Monday.md

 - Make up exam 2:30 pm today

 # [[Run3 HH4b Cutflow Challenge]]
-Yes, we follow the method used in HIG-20-005 ( [https://gitlab.cern.ch/mkolosov/hh4b_run3/-/blob/run2/python/producers/hh4bTreeProducer.py?ref_type=heads#L3350](https://gitlab.cern.ch/mkolosov/hh4b_run3/-/blob/run2/python/producers/hh4bTreeProducer.py?ref_type=heads#L3350) )  in which :
+- Yes, we follow the method used in HIG-20-005 ( [https://gitlab.cern.ch/mkolosov/hh4b_run3/-/blob/run2/python/producers/hh4bTreeProducer.py?ref_type=heads#L3350](https://gitlab.cern.ch/mkolosov/hh4b_run3/-/blob/run2/python/producers/hh4bTreeProducer.py?ref_type=heads#L3350) )  in which :
 	if the difference of the minimum and second minimum distance from the diagonal is less than 30, we choose the pair that has the maximum H1 pT in the 4-jet center-of-mass frame.
+- Implementing mhh < 30 check
+- `python -m unittest analysis.tests.quadjet_test.quadJetTestCase`

 # Wes Defense
 - Wimp Miracle  ?
 What was miraculous about it?